crleblanc/hackPump/README.rst

 - A Python module for transmitting and receiving IR codes from an IR Toy.
 The IR Toy is an excellent USB IR transceiver, perfect for this application.
 The module I wrote is called PyIrToy.
-See the github project page for more info: `<https://github.com/crleblanc/PyIrToy>`_.
+See the github project page for more info: `PyIrToy <https://github.com/crleblanc/PyIrToy>`_.
   This simple module makes it easy to communicate with the IR Toy, and is worth looking into if you're using the IR Toy and don't feel the desire to work with C.  I decided to split this into two separate projects, since PyIrToy is far more generic than this project.